falkr/ttm4115/pages/prep-stmpy.md

 - You will be able to solve arbitrarily complex synchronization tasks in Python.
 - You will have a framework for the implementation during the semester project.

+### For the Semester Project

+To have your code in sync with your state machine diagrams and handle concurrency in an effective way, you will program parts of your semester project using STMPY.

 ## Benefits of State Machines in Code

 State machines are useful also at the code level when there is a lot of concurrency going on,